Download PDF

 Assumptions and estimates

-• Level 2 inputs are inputs other than quoted prices included within Level 1 that are either directly observable for the asset or liability or can be indirectly derived from other prices.
+• Level 2 inputs are inputs other than quoted prices included within Level 1 that are either directly observable for the asset or liability or can be derived indirectly from other prices.

-• Level 3 inputs are unobservable inputs for the asset or liability.
+• Level 3 input parameters are unobservable parameters for the asset or liability.

 Sales revenues